 Manufacturing PMI in Canada averaged 52.69 points from 2011 until 2021, reaching an all time high of 58.50 points in March of 2021 and a record low of 33 points in April of 2020.
 This page provides the latest reported value for - Canada Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Canada Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Manufacturing PMI in Canada is expected to be 58.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in Canada to stand at 53.00 in 12 months time.
+Manufacturing PMI in Canada is expected to be 55.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Canada Manufacturing PMI is projected to trend around 53.00 points in 2022 and 52.00 points in 2023, according to our econometric models.